 When making a 911 call from a wireless phone, you should:

 - Tell the emergency operator the location of the emergency right away.

 - Provide the emergency operator with your wireless phone number, so if the call gets disconnected, the emergency operator can call you back.

-- PSAPs currently lack the technical capability to receive texts, photos and videos.
+- Remember that many emergency operators currently lack the technical capability to receive texts, photos and videos.

-- If your wireless phone is not "initialized" (meaning you do not have a contract for service with a wireless service provider), and your emergency call gets disconnected, you must call the emergency operator back because the operator does not have your telephone number and cannot contact you.
+- If you do not have a contract for service with a service provider and your emergency wireless call gets disconnected, you must call the emergency operator back because the operator will not have your telephone number and cannot contact you.

-- To help public safety personnel allocate emergency resources, learn and use the designated number in your state for highway accidents or other non life-threatening incidents (States often reserve specific numbers for these types of incidents.
-For example, "#77" is the number used for highway accidents in Virginia.)
+- Learn and use the designated number in your state for highway accidents or other non life-threatening incidents.
+States often reserve specific numbers for these types of incidents.
+For example, "#77" is the number used for highway accidents in Virginia.

 - Lock your keypad when you're not using your wireless phone to help prevent accidental calls to 911.

 FCC wireless 911 rules aim to provide Public Safety Answering Points with meaningful, accurate location information so that local emergency responders can be dispatched to quickly provide assistance to wireless 911 callers.

 The FCC's basic 911 rules require wireless service providers to transmit all 911 calls to a PSAP, regardless of whether the caller subscribes to the provider's service or not.